aidanhuangg/Web-Crawler-Search-Engine/README.txt

 Name: Aidan Huang

+After downloading and extracting the zip file, enter 'cd downloads' into the command line/terminal and then enter 'cd project'.
-To run the program, enter 'python crawler.py' into the command line/terminal.
+To run the program, enter 'python3 crawler.py' into the command line/terminal.
 Enter the seed url when prompted.
-When program is finished crawling, enter 'python search.py' into the command line/terminal.
+When program is finished crawling, enter 'python3 search.py' into the command line/terminal.
 Enter the phrase.
 Enter True or False for Boost.
 Web Results will appear in 'search-results.txt'